uplink-systems/Terraform-Modules/modules/azuredevops/project_wiki/README.md

 <summary><b>Changing Wiki type</b></summary>

 ######
 Changing the Wiki type from codeWiki to projectWiki and vice versa is not supported.
-While changing from codeWiki to projectWiki is working, the other way round is not.
+While changing from codeWiki to projectWiki is working and processes the change of the resource, the other way round is not.
+Instead, *terraform plan* always outputs a planned change that is processed during *terraform apply* but not realized in the Azure DevOps environment.
+As result, this becomes an infinite *plan* / *apply* loop until the code is changed back again to *projectWiki*.
 ######
 </details>